YentlHendrickx/SeleniumScraper/README.md

 ## Installation

-Download the zip artifact file from actions, extract and run the SeleniumScraper.exe file
+Download the zip artifact file from actions, extract and run the SeleniumScraper.exe file.